Set Forced Variation

 The purpose of this method is to force a user into a specific variation or personalized experience for a given experiment.
-The forced variation value doesn't persist across application launches.
+The forced variation value does not persist across application launches.

 SDK v3.0 and higher